MailTape/MailTape-v1/_posts/2022-11-20-Spelterini.md

 ##  -
 Anaïs G: **"** **"**

 <p id="outroduction">That's it for this morning!
 As always, thank you so much for joining us.
-Much love to Elan Noon these thoughtful Sunday selections, and many thanks to [Camille Célestin](https://www.instagram.com/bravocamo/?hl=en) for this episode's stunning illustration !</p>
+Much love to Spelterini these thoughtful Sunday selections, and many thanks to Lucy for this episode's stunning illustration !</p>